prakashlab/octopi-driver-board/.github/PULL_REQUEST_TEMPLATE/modified_board.md

 {IF MODIFICATION WILL BE RELEASED AS A NEW TAG, INCLUDE THE FOLLOWING SECTION:}

-After final changes are made on this PR and it is approved for merging, I will add a comment attaching a zip archive of the build output from Github Actions for this board.
+After final changes are made on this PR and it is approved for merging, I will add a comment attaching a zip archive of the build output from Github Actions for each variant of this board.